Libertatea

 Libertatea (/ro/; "Freedom") is a Romanian daily newspaper and online news website covering current affairs, entertainment, sports and lifestyle.
 It was founded on December 22, 1989 (12:45 p.m.), by Octavian Andronic, as "the first independent newspaper of the Romanian Revolution of 1989".

 History and profile

 The paper was started in 1989.
 The first edition was published at midday on 22 December 1989, being the first newspaper to announce that the communist ruler, President Nicolae Ceaușescu, had fled the capital in a helicopter.
 The former newspaper was named Informația Bucureștiului.
-Sorin Rosca Stanescu was a journalist at the former newspaper and worked with Octavian Andronic, the founder of the new newspaper Libertatea.
+Sorin Roșca Stănescu was a journalist at the former newspaper and worked with Octavian Andronic, the founder of the new newspaper Libertatea.

-Nowadays, the first edition of Libertatea can be seen in museums, like Muzeul Presei Sever Bocu', from Jimbolia, Timiș.
+Nowadays, the first edition of Libertatea can be seen in museums, like Muzeul Presei Sever Bocu', from Jimbolia, Timiș County.

 The current editor-in-chief, Dan Duca, joined Libertatea in March 2020 and was appointed editor-in-chief in August, the same year.